What is occupational therapy?

-If you have had an accident or illness, an occupational therapist (OT) can help with your recovery, and to manage the daily activities that are important to your health and wellbeing.
+If you’ve had an accident or illness, an occupational therapist (OT) can help you recover and resume your daily activities.
 This can be anything from personal care routines and keeping active to working, socialising and enjoying leisure activities.

-To do that, the OT will look at your mental and physical health, as well as social and environmental factors, and work with you to plan and achieve the goals that matter the most to you.
+The OT will look at your mental and physical health, as well as social and environmental factors, and work with you to plan and achieve your goals.

-The ways that an OT can help depends on what you’re struggling with.
-Here are a few examples of situations where an OT can help:
+Here are some examples of situations where an OT can help:

-- Care homes: OTs can support people living in residential care homes to improve their health and wellbeing.
-They can work with the individual and staff to ensure that you’re able to participate in daily life in ways that suit you and make the most of your strengths, social contacts and interests.
+- Care homes: OTs can support people living in residential care homes to ensure that they’re able to participate in daily life.

 - Falls prevention: an OT can help you to move around safely and more easily, including if you have previously suffered a fall.
-Often, they work in teams alongside physiotherapists where they advise on equipment and techniques that can help prevent you from having falls.
-Read more about falls prevention.
+Often, they work alongside physiotherapists to advise on equipment and techniques that can help prevent you from having falls.
+Read more about how to avoid falls.

 - Rehabilitation: if you have suffered from an illness or injury, an OT’s role will be to help you regain the independent living skills you need so you’re ready to be discharged home safely.

 If you have health problems or a disability that are affecting your wellbeing or safety, you can arrange for an occupational therapy assessment by contacting the local authority’s Adult Social Care department (Social Work Services in Scotland, Social Care Services in Northern Ireland).
-Click on the button below to reach a gov.uk page where you can find your local authority website.
+Click on the button below to locate your local authority’s website.

 Your GP, social worker or nurse can also refer you for an appointment.